gnituda05/Student-PTA-Management-System/README.md

 # Student-PTA-Management-System

-Student PTA Management System using JAVA Netbeans
+Student PTA Management System using:
+- Java
+- GUI Netbeans

 This app is meant to be used by school manager or PTA Manager to manage their school PTA records: